Fueling Progress Blog

 30 October 2019

-With that backdrop, we are excited to start this blog and provide a platform to share the inspirational stories of our members and their companies.
+We are excited to start the "Fueling Progress" blog and provide a platform to share the inspirational stories of our members and their companies.
 We want to tell the stories that go beyond facts and figures, that connect with people on a personal level, and share the significant positive aspects of oil and gas with the world.

 Have an interesting story to tell?
 Have you or your company had a positive impact on people's lives through innovation, energy efficiency, environmental protection, community engagement, building infrastructure, or myriad other ways?
 Then we'd like to hear your story and possibly feature it on this blog.
 Please email us at firstname.lastname@example.org.